 CURRICULUM AND INSTRUCTION K08.13451

-Title I - Parent Involvement Policy
+Title I - Parent and Family Engagement Policy

-The Rowan County Public Schools system recognizes that parent/family involvement is essential as we partner to educate the students of our District and to prepare them for lifelong learning.
+The Rowan County Public Schools system recognizes that parent/family engagement is essential as we partner to educate the students of our District and to prepare them for lifelong learning.
 Schools, families, and community must all be actively involved in developing strong programs and policies that support the academic success of every student in the Rowan County School system.

-The term “parental involvement” means the participation of parents in regular two (2)-way, and meaningful communication involving student academic learning and other school activities, including the following:
+The term “parent and family engagement” means the participation of parents and family in regular two (2)-way, and meaningful communication involving student academic learning and other school activities, including the following:

-That parents play a vital role in assisting their child’s learning;
+That parents and family play a vital role in assisting their child’s learning;

-That parents are encouraged to be actively involved in their child’s education at school;
+That parents and family are encouraged to be actively involved in their child’s education at school;

-That parents are full partners in their child’s education and are included, as appropriate, in the decision making and on advisory committees to assist in the education of their child; and
+That parents and family are full partners in their child’s education and are included, as appropriate, in the decision making and on advisory committees to assist in the education of their child; and

-That the school district engages in activities to support parental involvement in the Title I programs.
+That the school district engages in activities to support parent and family engagement in the Title I programs.

-Expectations for Parent Involvement
+Expectations for Parent and Family Engagement

-Contingent on confirmation of resources and other necessary information being provided by state and federal authorities, it is the intent of the Board that parents of participating students shall be provided with flexible opportunities for organized, on-going, and timely participation in the planning, review, and improvement of the Title I program, including opportunities to suggest modifications, based on changing needs of parents and the schools.
+Contingent on confirmation of resources and other necessary information being provided by state and federal authorities, it is the intent of the Board that parents and family of participating students shall be provided with flexible opportunities for organized, on-going, and timely participation in the planning, review, and improvement of the Title I program, including opportunities to suggest modifications, based on changing needs of parents, family, and the schools.

-All comments indicating parents dissatisfaction with the Title I plan shall be collected and submitted along with the plan to the Department of Education.
+All comments indicating parent and family dissatisfaction with the Title I plan shall be collected and submitted along with the plan to the Department of Education.

 The Title I program shall be designed to assist students to acquire the capacities and achieve the goals established by law, as well as the goals and standards established by the Board.
-These goals and standards shall be shared with parents in a manner that will give them: (1) timely information about programs; (2) a description and explanation of the school's curriculum, the forms of academic assessment used to measure student progress, the proficiency levels students are expected to meet; the achievement level of their child on each of the state academic assessments; and (3) if requested, opportunities for regular meetings to formulate suggestions and to participate in decisions relating to the education of their children.
+These goals and standards shall be shared with parents and family in a manner that will give them: (1) timely information about programs; (2) a description and explanation of the school's curriculum, the forms of academic assessment used to measure student progress, the achievement levels in the challenging state academic standards; the achievement level of their child on the challenging state academic standards assessments; and (3) if requested, opportunities for regular meetings to formulate suggestions and to participate in decisions relating to the education of their children.

 Purpose and Support for Title I Program